Aramid: Polymer preparation

-Production of PPTA relies on a co-solvent with an ionic component (calcium chloride, CaCl2) to occupy the hydrogen bonds of the amide groups, and an organic component (N-methyl pyrrolidone, NMP) to dissolve the aromatic polymer.
+Production of PPTA relies on a cosolvent with an ionic component (calcium chloride, CaCl2) to occupy the hydrogen bonds of the amide groups, and an organic component (N-methyl pyrrolidone, NMP) to dissolve the aromatic polymer.
 This process was invented by Leo Vollbracht at Akzo.
-Apart from the carcinogenic hexamethylphosphorous triamide (HMPT), still no practical alternative of dissolving the polymer is known.
+Apart from the carcinogenic HMPT, still no practical alternative of dissolving the polymer is known.
 The use of the NMP/CaCl2 system led to an extended patent dispute between Akzo and DuPont.

 Spinning

 After production of the polymer, the aramid fiber is produced by spinning the dissolved polymer to a solid fiber from a liquid chemical blend.
 Polymer solvent for spinning PPTA is generally 100% anhydrous sulfuric acid (H2SO4).